SafeSight-AI/aws-scripts/README.md

 - Security Groups for network access

 ## Contributing
-Contributions are welcome!
-Please open issues or submit pull requests.
+While the code is open-source, we are not open to commits from people online.
+If you are interested in contributing please reach out to [adomaitisandrew@gmail.com](adomaitisandrew@gmail.com)

 ## License
-MIT License
+Copyright (c) 2025 SafeSight-AI

+You may view and read this code for personal or evaluative purposes only.
+You may not copy, modify, redistribute, or use this code in any product or service without express written permission from SafeSight-AI.

 ## Contact
-For questions or support, contact the SafeSight-AI team.
+For questions or support, contact [adomaitisandrew@gmail.com](adomaitisandrew@gmail.com)